lorberry/ok-garmin-video-speichern/README.md

 # ok-garmin-video-speichern

-## this program presses the F10 key as soon as you say “okay garmin, save video”. this is how you use it:
+## this program presses the F10 key as soon as you say “okay garmin, video speichern”. this is how you use it:

 1. run ```pip install -r requirements.txt```